jinujd/crudman-nestjs/README.md

   - Type: Repository instance used for list/details/create/update/delete/save.
   - Required for TypeORM operations; supply the correct repository per section/action.

-Default whitelist behavior:
+Default relations/attributes behavior:
+- Relations default to all entity relations (`relations: '*'`).
+Use `relations: { exclude: [...] }` to drop heavy joins or `relations: ['relA','relB']` to be explicit.
+- Attributes default to all columns.
+Use `attributes: { exclude: [...] }` or an explicit list to narrow select.
 - When `filtersWhitelist` or `sortingWhitelist` are omitted, the library resolves allowed fields from the TypeORM repository’s columns (`repo.metadata.columns`).
 This enables filter/sort on all fields by default while staying strictly model-scoped.
-To restrict inputs on public endpoints, set explicit whitelists.

 Keyword search (list):
 - Query param: `keyword` (rename via `keywordParamName`).